Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3jmL6IM3Qqk.md

 ### Transcript

-> we'll get a bigger map uh not a bigger map but we're gonna make changes to the current map so there's still more stuff coming to the current map
+> we'll get a bigger map, not a bigger map but we're gonna make changes to the current map so there's still more stuff coming to the current map